 The image contains all necessary files and makes sure partitions and any raw data are correctly written.
-Both the partup package and the WIC image, which can be flashed using dd, can be downloaded from the PHYTEC download server.
+The WIC image, which can be flashed using dd, can be downloaded from the PHYTEC download server.

-Get either the partup package or the WIC image from the download server:
+Get the WIC image from the download server: